afoteris/pif/nsp_en.md

 - The system is based on chronology and use of values of specific metadata for naming.
 - The system is not strict and is only the basis, if necessary or if desired, digressions with preservation of the essence are permissible under user's personal responsibility.
 - Shooting conditions are assumed preferably within a single time zone on the Earth planet.
-- Metadata values for naming are taken from original files of file representation of photos — raw files.
+- Metadata values for naming are taken from original files of photos — raw files.
 - All raw files must have at least sufficient for the system array of reliable original metadata.
 - Software tool for realization of the system is ExifTool application by Phil Harvey.